erictaylor103/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.

+    -Routes -> This is created so servers can watch for URL requests.
+We can add paramaters to the routes so dynamic URL's can send information for the routes to handle.

+    -Express can be used as middleware so we can validate or modify data that is being passed to the server.

 - [ ] Describe Middleware?

+    -I's a function that intercepts data that is being passed on a route.
+The middleware can be used to validate any data being passed to the server, for example: we can validate an user or product id to make sure it is valid before we pass the new updated data to the corresponding product based on it's id.
+So if the id is correct (validated) we let the request pass to the PUt (update) handler.

 - [ ] Describe a Resource?

+    -It's any kind of data/information stored on the server.
+We can retrieve this data via URL's and URI's.
+Example of resources: images, html files, etc.

 - [ ] What can the API return to help clients know if a request was successful?

+    -It can return status(200) OK/Successful or status(201) which means that the new data was added or created successfully.

 - [ ] How can we partition our application into sub-applications?
+    -Based on today's project this is an example of a partition into sub-applications: api/actions (this is a specific route to the actions route) api/projects (specific to the projects route)
+        api/project_id/actions (this is a sub route that looks for a specific action inside a specific action by id)

 ## Minimum Viable Product